Buying A New Construction Home: What To Know

-A new construction home is a home the buyer is the first to live in, but it can come about a few different ways.
-You may buy a home designed and built by a builder who builds an entire development, or you may do all the work, hiring all contractors and subcontractors who build your home from the blueprints you helped create.
+A new construction home is a home the buyer is the first to live in, but that can happen in a few different ways.
+You may buy a home designed and built by a builder who builds an entire development, or you may do all the work, hiring all contractors and subcontractors to build your home from the blueprints you helped create.

 Before buying a new construction home, think about your goals for the home, the desired layout, important features and the cost of building a new home.

-Part of knowing how to buy a new construction home means understanding the different customization options.
-In some cases, you choose every little detail of the home, and in others, you only have a say on a few features or designs.
+Part of knowing how to buy a new construction home is understanding the customization options.
+In some cases, you choose every little detail of the home, and in other cases, you only have a say on a few features or designs.

 Here are the different options:

-- Custom Home: In a full custom home, you have a say in every detail in the house.
+- Custom home: In a full custom home, you have a say in every detail of the house.
 Sometimes it may feel like too much detail or too many decisions.
-Prepare yourself to plan even the smallest details, like the type of light switches or which way the electrical sockets face.
+Prepare to plan even the smallest details, like the type of light switches or the direction the electrical sockets face.

-- Semi-Custom Home: In a semi-custom home, some of the structure and features are set, but you can customize important features and areas to make it your own.
+- Semi-custom home: In a semi-custom home, some of the structures and features are set, but you can customize important features and areas to your liking.
 This is common with cookie-cutter homes.
-The builder has a distinct structure and style, but you can choose things like the countertops, floors and lighting, as a few examples.
+The builder has a distinct structure and style, but you can choose items like the countertops, floors and lighting, for example.

-- Spec Home: A spec home is built for you and sold as-is.
+- Spec home: A spec home is built for you and sold as-is.
 If you want to make any changes to it, you’ll do so after you own the home, and it’ll be on your dime.
-Spec homes usually happen because a buyer who customized the house backed out or when a builder sells the model homes.
+Spec homes usually happen because a buyer who customized the house backs out or someone buys the model home for the builder.

 How To Buy A New Construction Home

-If you’re thinking of buying a new construction home, it’s important to know how the process works.
+If you’re in the market, it’s important to know how the new construction home buying process works.
 From start to finish, you’re in charge of the project but should have the support of several professionals walking you through the process.

 1. Find Mortgage Financing

-Before making an offer on a new construction home, you need mortgage financing.
-Rocket Mortgage® does not offer construction loans.
-Unless you can pay cash for the home, you’ll need a bank to fund the transaction for you.
-While it seems backward to get the financing before you find a home, it sets the stage for you.
+Before making an offer on a new construction home, you’ll likely need mortgage financing.
+Rocket Mortgage® doesn’t offer construction loans.
+Unless you can pay cash for the home, you’ll need a bank to fund the transaction.

 When you know how much you can afford to borrow, you’ll know how much home you can afford – so how do you find mortgage financing?
 Here are the important steps:

 - Choose a mortgage lender.
-You want a lender who will walk you through the process, give you loan options and help you choose the one that suits your financial needs.
+You’ll want a mortgage lender who will walk you through the process, give you loan options and help you choose the one that suits your financial needs.

-- Get a mortgage preapproval.
-A mortgage preapproval is worth its weight in gold.
-A preapproval tells you how much loan a lender will give you if you meet their conditions.
+- Get a mortgage approval.
+A mortgage approval is worth its weight in gold.
+An approval tells you how much of a loan a lender will give you if you meet their conditions.
 Think of it as the first step to buying your home.
-Without a preapproval, you don’t know what you can afford and may bite off more than you can chew, putting yourself in a financial bind.
+Without an approval, you don’t know what you can afford and may bite off more than you can chew, putting yourself in a financial bind.